 One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.07% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Arlington Heights is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Arlington Heights really has some of the features that families look for when choosing a good community to raise children.
 Is Arlington Heights perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Like elsewhere in America, most people in Arlington Heights use a private automobile to get to work.
 But notably, a substantial number of Arlington Heights‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Arlington Heights is a somewhat ethnically-diverse village.
+Arlington Heights is a very ethnically-diverse village.
 The people who call Arlington Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Arlington Heights include Irish, Polish, Italian, and English.
+Important ancestries of people in Arlington Heights include German, Polish, Irish, Italian, and English.

 The most common language spoken in Arlington Heights is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.